ntlinh16/antidotedb-eval/README.md

 # Benchmarking the AntidoteDB cluster using FMKe on Grid5000 system
 This project aims to evaluate the performance of an [AntidoteDB](https://www.antidotedb.eu/) cluster which is deployed on Grid5000 system by using the [FMKe benchmark](https://github.com/ntlinh16/FMKe).
 The systems deployment and the experiments running are handled by using an experiment management tool, [cloudal](https://github.com/ntlinh16/cloudal/).

+If you do not install and configure all dependencies to use cloudal, please follow the [instruction](https://github.com/ntlinh16/cloudal#installation)

 ## Introduction

 The flow of this experiment follows [an experiment workflow with cloudal](https://github.com/ntlinh16/cloudal/blob/master/docs/technical_detail.md#an-experiment-workflow-with-cloudal).